-Gallbladder cancer is a disease in which cancer cells grow in the gallbladder.
-This is a relatively rare form of cancer.
-The gallbladder is a small pear-shaped organ that sits beneath the liver.
-It stores bile until it is needed by the digestive system.
-Bile is a greenish-yellow digestive fluid produced by the liver that helps in digesting fat.
+Gallbladder cancer is when cancer cells grow in the gallbladder.
+This is a somewhat rare form of cancer.
+The gallbladder is a small organ that sits beneath the liver.
+It stores a digestive fluid called bile.

-It is not clear exactly what causes these problems in the cells, but is probably a combination of genetics and environment.
+It is not clear what causes changes in the cells.
+It is likely a combination of genes and environment.

-Pain in the upper back (called referred pain)
+Pain in the upper back

 Yellowing of the skin and whites of the eyes—